 Another thing to note is that the venue is kinda a circle.
 One of my favorite things to do is start at one stage, walk in for a few songs, then head to the next, making my way around the festival!
 You’ll find that similar artists will be at the same stage.
 The Gobi is where I have discovered some of my favorites.
-Learn more about the different stages & areas in part 2 of
+Learn more about the different stages & areas in part 2 of my guide to Coachella!

 What To Wear

 Coachella fashion is so fun.
 Some years I will see something months in advance & get it knowing it’ll be perfect for the festival.
 Last year was the first year I made my own outfits.
 It is such a fun place to show off something you love.
 Or rock an outfit that is a little more on the crazy side.
 I always take advantage of it!
 Plus there are so many small unique brands out there!
 Coachella, after all, is a music & ART festival, so I think it is great place to support these designers & rock something one of a kind!

 Comfort is Key!

 I also like to have a balance of comfort & practicality when it comes to my festival wardrobe.
 My main accessory is a watch or FitBit & hat.
 In 2017, I walked 19 miles on day 1 & 16 miles day 2 & 3!
 So having a comfy change of clothes to put on once the temp drops is a must.